-- Stir for more than half a minute, till the color of the saffron changes to a darker shade.
+- Keeping heat to a low, stir and roast for more than half a minute, till the color of the saffron changes to a darker shade.
 Remove and keep aside.

 - Grate the nutmeg and keep aside.

-- To serve, dissolve 2 to 3 teaspoons of the milk masala powder in a glass of hot milk or chilled milk.
+- To serve, dissolve 2 to 3 teaspoons of the Milk Masala Powder in a glass of hot milk or chilled milk.
 Add sugar as required.
-Stir and serve masala milk.
+Stir and serve the flavored milk.

-- If you want to skip saffron and add turmeric powder, then just add an overall amount of 1/2 teaspoon turmeric powder.
+- If you want to skip saffron and add turmeric powder, then just add an overall amount of ½ teaspoon of turmeric powder.

 Green cardamoms – 14 to 15